robocomp/robocomp-robolab/components/hardware/imu/phidgetimu/README.md

 - **getOrientation()**: returns current angle values type `Orientation` of yaw, pitch, row axis of the IMU coordinate.
 - **resetImu()**: resets all measured values of the IMU to zeros.

-The detail data type components can be found in file `robocomp/interfaces/IDSLs/IMU.idsl`.
+The detailed data type components can be found in file `robocomp/interfaces/IDSLs/IMU.idsl`.

 ## Compiling and Installation